innerNULL/iwiki/paper_reading/model_compression/quantization/mixed_precision_training.md

 skip the update.
 Furthermore, if there has been no overflow for a period of time, the loss scale increases by a constant factor (defaults are 2000 iterations and 2, respectively).
 These two rules together ensure both that the loss scale is as large as possible and also that it can adjust to shifting dynamic range during training.

+This scaling method is similiar with "dynamic fixed point" method mentioned in "Training deep neural networks with low precision multiplications".

 #### 2.1.2.
 LogNormal Scaling
 LogNormal scaling uses gradient statistics, rather than the presence of overflow,